containers/podman/docs/source/markdown/podman-pod-start.1.md

 #### **--latest**, **-l**

 Instead of providing the pod name or ID, start the last created pod.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 #### **--pod-id-file**